milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 We share Information with and disclose it to the following parties in the following ways, for the purposes set out below or for any other purpose disclosed at the time of collection:

-Within AT&T and/or WarnerMedia
+Within our family of companies

-WarnerMedia is part of the AT&T group of companies.
-WarnerMedia companies and AT&T companies, collectively referred to as our affiliates, support and interact with each other to run their businesses.
-As a result, a WarnerMedia company and/or AT&T company may receive your Information to process for the purposes set out in this Privacy Policy, where there is a legal basis for them to do so and consistent with any permissions you have given (e.g. whether or not you wish to receive marketing communications) and any other controls you exercise regarding our processing of your Information (e.g. where you have chosen to opt-out of certain processing), as described in the INDIVIDUAL RIGHTS REQUEST and COOKIES AND OTHER TECHNICAL INFORMATION sections below.
+We are a part of a group of companies.
+We, collectively referred to as our affiliates, support and interact with each other to run their businesses.
+You can learn more about affiliated companies by visiting OUR CONTROLLER AND AFFILIATE SITE  (HTTPS://WWW.WARNERMEDIAPRIVACY.COM/POLICYCENTER/B2C/AFFILIATESLIST/).
+As a result, we may receive your Information to process for the purposes set out in this Privacy Policy, where there is a legal basis for them to do so and consistent with any permissions you have given (e.g. whether or not you wish to receive marketing communications) and any other controls you exercise regarding our processing of your Information (e.g. where you have chosen to opt-out of certain processing), as described in the INDIVIDUAL RIGHTS REQUEST and COOKIES AND OTHER TECHNICAL INFORMATION sections below.
 We require the affiliate to protect the Information consistent with this Policy.
 We may also combine Information that identifies you personally with data that comes from an affiliate that has a different privacy policy.
 When we do that, our Policy applies to the combined data set.

-Outside AT&T and/or WarnerMedia
+You can learn more about affiliated companies by visiting our CONTROLLER AND AFFILIATE SITE  (HTTPS://WWW.WARNERMEDIAPRIVACY.COM/POLICYCENTER/B2C/AFFILIATESLIST/).

+Outside our family of companies

 Third Party Service Providers and Vendors.
 Our agents and contractors have access to Information to help carry out the services they are performing for us, such as, but not limited to, fulfilment, creation, maintenance, hosting, and delivery of our Offerings, conducting marketing, providing IT services and security, handling payments, email and order fulfillment, administering promotions, competitions and prize-draws, conducting research, measurement and analytics, deriving insights, or customer service.
 If we share personal information with unaffiliated third parties for their own marketing purposes, we provide you with an opportunity to consent or opt out of such uses (in accordance with applicable law) either at the point of collection, within a Digital Service, or through the choice mechanisms set forth in this Privacy Policy.